 Controls must be established and procedures implemented to ensure the security and integrity of cash drawer funds.

 4.8 Signature Attestation.

-When the standards in this document address the need for signature authorizations, unless otherwise specified, that signature shall be the employee's full name or initials (as required), and identification number, in legible writing.
+When the standards in this document address the need for signature authorizations, unless otherwise specified, that signature shall be the full name of the employee or initials (as required), and employee number, in legible writing.